Updated at 2:30 p.m. on Monday, September 22, 2025.

-In a press release, the Conejos County Sheriff's office said the bodies were found two miles from the trailhead where the men's car was located.
+In a press release last week, the Conejos County Sheriff's office said the bodies were found two miles from the Rio De Los Pinos Trailhead where the men's car was located.
 Camping supplies were still inside the vehicle.
-And though the sheriff's office has not identified the bodies, a Go Fund Me page organized by a woman identifying herself as one of the men's aunts said the bodies belonged to the missing hunters.
+A Go Fund Me page organized by a woman identifying herself as one of the men's aunts confirmed the bodies belonged to the missing hunters.

 “It is with a broken heart and through tears that I give you this update," an update on the page read.
 "Andrew and Ian have both been found deceased.
 Their bodies were discovered earlier today by Colorado Search and Rescue.
 I will provide another update tomorrow.”

-The men's bodies have been recovered from the National Forest.
-On Friday, county coroner Richard Martin said there were no obvious signs of violence.
+The men's bodies were recovered from the San Juan National Forest.
+The coroner previously said on Friday that there were no obvious signs of violence.

 "If there were obvious signs of foul play, we would still be up there, processing the scene," said Martin.